-13 It may be worthwhile to note the comment made by the Federal Energy Regulatory Commission (USA): "A requirement to bid at marginal operating cost does not take into account a generator's opportunity cost, which may exceed its marginal operating cost when other markets are transacting at higher prices.
+It may be worthwhile to note the comment made by the Federal Energy Regulatory Commission (USA): "A requirement to bid at marginal operating cost does not take into account a generator's opportunity cost, which may exceed its marginal operating cost when other markets are transacting at higher prices.
 But while thermal generators may have opportunities to sell in multiple markets in advance of real time, those opportunities fade as real time approaches.
 By the time the real-time market is operating, a thermal generator has no opportunity to sell elsewhere if its bid is rejected, so it has no opportunity costs." (underline added).
 FERC, Major Orders and Regulations: Section 6 - Policy Options, RT-01-67-000, December 2005.

-future opportunities foreclosed, as discussed in section 10.3.2.1 of these guidelines.
+If the physical and commercial limitations suggest a valid case for opportunity costs, it should be recognised that the opportunity cost value will depend on the range of future opportunities foreclosed, as discussed in section 10.3.2.1 of these guidelines.
 To illustrate, an energy constraint that binds within-day but not across days will foreclose fewer opportunities than an energy constraint that binds across a week.
 Hence, all other things being equal, the opportunity imposed by using energy unprofitably during an APP event will be higher for the latter.
 The factors which need to be considered in determining the range of opportunities foreclosed are discussed in section 10.3.2.1 of the guidelines.

 In considering these factors, an illustrative example of the impact of the range of opportunities foreclosed may be: if a region has a critical reliance on a particular gas processing plant or pipeline, or has several large baseload units that are prone to outages, the opportunity cost of limited energy in such a region will typically be high.
-This is because an outage of any one of these critical elements may have a major impact on the demand-supply balance, such that the value of stored water/gas would typically be high.14 These uncertainties may cause the opportunity cost to be both very high and volatile under extreme conditions.
+This is because an outage of any one of these critical elements may have a major impact on the demand-supply balance, such that the value of stored water/gas would typically be high.17 These uncertainties may cause the opportunity cost to be both very high and volatile under extreme conditions.